mdub187/ProducerBuddy/README.md

 Current issues:

 =It's ugly.
 -Barebones functionality.
--Audio format support is relatively limited due to using only pygame for audio play back(eg: 32-bit wavs are not supported.)
-This should be remedied by leveraging a system call to ffmpeg and streaming/reading the audio back to pygame as PCM audio. ffmpeg should provide all necessary format support.
+-Audio format support is EXTREMELY limited using PyGame, next goal is to resolve this as most of the remaining features rely on audio analysis.
 -UIX is decidedly "janky" at the moment.
 Did I mention it's ugly?

 Planned features: